Sen2Agri/Sen2Agri-System/FAQ.md

 1. Fill the form with your information using "Sentinel-2 for Agriculture" as the project name
 1. Click on the "I accept the license" checkbox and then on the button that appears.
 The download should now start.

 Once you have downloaded the MACCS installation package, you can follow the installation process detailed in its manual.
 You can find the MACCS manual in the installation package that you just downloaded.
-The process is summarized here:
+The installation process is summarized here:

 ```bash
 # extract the package